Hitkul/UFC_Fight_Prediction/README.md

 # UFC_Fight_data
-**Fight_Data**
+Contains all of the data collection scripts that are used to create our UFC fight/fighter dataset **Fight_Data**
 A python script to scrape ufc.com and collect data(Total Strikes, Significant strike, Time in guard and a lot more) about all the Official UFC fights held after 2013.
 Result will also have data per round.